Walter Zürrer (footballer, born 1879)

 Walter Zürrer (born 8 June 1879) was a Swiss footballer who played as striker and midfielder for FC Basel in the 1890s.

 Football career

 FC Basel was founded on 15 November 1893 and Zürrer joined the club about three years later, during their 1897–98 season.
 Zürrer played his first game for the club in the home game on 24 October 1897 as Basel won 7–0 against Biel-Bienne.
-Unfortunately, the goal scorers in this match are not known.
+The goal scorers in this match are not known.

 He played with the club this one season and during this time Zürrer played three games for Basel without scoring a goal.

 Zürrer played his last game with the team in the home game in the St. Jakob Stadium on 14 November as Basel won 3–1 against FC Excelsior Zürich.